nkn002/nkn002.github.io/_pages/about.md

       <a href="https://openreview.net/forum?id=bxGQx7mrnR" class="button">paper</a>
     </div>
     <div class="publication-description">
        We present S-Chain, a large dataset of 12,000 expert-labeled medical images with step-by-step visual reasoning.
-Training models with S-Chain improves their accuracy (+8.16% points on average) and interpretability.
+Training models with S-Chain improves their accuracy (+8.16% points on average) and explainability.
     </div>
    </small>
   </div>